-Based on the #1 New York Times best-selling book of the same name, HEAVEN IS FOR REAL brings to the screen the true story of a small-town father who must find the courage and conviction to share his son's extraordinary, life-changing experience with the world.
-The film stars Academy Award® nominee and Emmy® award winning actor Greg Kinnear as Todd Burpo and co-stars Kelly Reilly as Sonja Burpo, the real-life couple whose son Colton (newcomer Connor Corum) claims to have visited Heaven during a near death experience.
-Colton recounts the details of his amazing journey with childlike innocence and speaks matter-of-factly about things that happened before his birth ... things he couldn't possibly know.
+This is the story of a small-town father who must find the courage and conviction to share his son's extraordinary, life-changing experience with the world.
+His son Colton claims to have visited Heaven during a near death experience.
+Colton recounts the details of his amazing journey with childlike innocence and speaks matter-of-factly about things that happened before his birth... things he couldn't possibly know.
 Todd and his family are then challenged to examine the meaning from this remarkable event.
+The church turns on him and so does eveyone who is closer or further to him including his wife.
 Written by

 Sony Pictures Publicity

 Both Akiane Kramarik and Colton Burpo had a NDE, which allowed them having their revelations and visions.
-NDE is short for Near-Death Experience, a term established by first time by doctor Raymond Moody in his 1975's book "Life After Life".
-In it, Moody compiled real stories about patients who by a brief time was died and later lived again.
+NDE is short for Near-Death Experience, a term established for the first time by doctor Raymond Moody in his 1975's book "Life After Life".
+In it, Moody compiled real stories about patients who by a brief time had died and later lived again.
 The different stories had several common points:

 The events in the film took place prior to 2004 when the pastors last child was born, so the grave stone for the dead Marine should not have read "Birth 1990 - Death 2009".
 See more »